substrait-io/substrait-validator/README.md

 returned a non-zero exit code and why.

 Severity levels can be clamped to a certain range, distinguished by their classification.
-This allows you to, for example, disable warnings of a certain type by clamping them down to info when you know that those particular warnings are not of interest to your application, or raise severity to error if you want the validator to be extra pedantic about something.
+On the command line, the syntax for this is `--diagnostic-level <code> <min-severity> <max-severity>`, where the severity levels can be `info`, `warning`, or `error`.
+This allows you to, for example, disable warnings of a certain type by clamping them down to `info` when you know that those particular warnings are not of interest to your application (`--diagnostic-level <code> info info`), raise severity to `error` if you want the validator to be extra pedantic about something (`--diagnostic-level <code> error error`), or reduce the severity of errors to warnings without affecting info messages (`--diagnostic-level <code> info warning`).
 Because the validator derives its verdict from the highest-severity diagnostic encountered, clamping severity levels may also change the verdict.

 You can request the list of diagnostic codes from the command-line interface using the `--help-diagnostics` flag: